 UEFA Qualifying - Group D

-In Group D, Republic of Ireland are tied on points with leaders Serbia, while Wales, on the back of their own Euro 2016 heroics, have faltered of late, drawing their last four in a row to sit four points behind the top two.
+In Group D, Republic of Ireland are tied on points with early leaders Serbia, while Wales, on the back of their Euro 2016 heroics, are two points behind in third.

 UEFA Qualifying - Group F